AD7six/mongo-scripts/README.md

 Various scripts used for mongodb maintainance or data migrations

-Db scripts are run by:
+Standalone scripts are run by:

 	mongo [args] dbname jsfile.js

+Batch scripts are run by:

+	mongo [args] dbname template.js jsfile.js